R-Grau/EBLpy/README.md

 ### Instructions:

-1-Use the file in LST-1 or CTAO-N folder to get the IRFs
+1-Update the path inside the files in the LST-1 or CTAO-N folder to where you have the dl3 files or the CTA IRF files.
+Use the file in LST-1 or CTAO-N folder to get the IRFs

 2-Generate the config files with EBL_MC_config_creator.ipynb (you need one general config file and one file for each simulated spectra function and fit function)